 Invitation to contribute to the Journal

-We invite scholars to submit original research, discussion or review papers relating to subjects that chime with the interests of the Science Museum Group and the wider science museum community for forthcoming issues of the Journal.
-We are now gathering content for issues 10 (Autumn 2018) and 11 (Spring 2019).
-The submission deadline for Issue 10 is 31 May2018 with publication in October 2018.
+We invite scholars and museum professionals to submit original research, discussion or review papers relating to subjects that chime with the interests of the Science Museum Group and the wider science museum community for forthcoming issues of the Journal.
+Issue 11 of the Journal (Spring 2019) is now full, but we are seeking contributions to issue 12 (Autumn 2019), which has a deadline of 31 May 2019.
 Submission guidelines are provided on the ‘How to submit’ pages of the Journal.
 If you have general questions about article submission or if you would like to contribute an article, discussion or review piece please don’t hesitate to contact the editorial team at firstname.lastname@example.org

 The Science Museum Group Journal respects your privacy and will not share your e-mail address with third parties, nor will it use your e-mail address for any purposes other than those mentioned in this statement.
 You may unsubscribe at any time.